SyndicateMC/IV-DOMINI-modpack/Magic System/enchantments.md

 Info:
 - This modpack's version of loyalty.
   - A workaround to the fact that loyalty doesn't work on javelins.
-- Javelins, when impacting with a block, will teleport back to the thrower's inventory.
+- Javelins, on impact, will teleport back to the thrower's inventory.
-  - Does not teleport back when hitting a mob, only when impacting a block.
 ```
 </details>